RubenBSB/deepOCR/README.md

 This is a school project in deep learning I am currently working on.

-It consists in building a handwritten text recognition system using CNC-LSTM-CTC architecture.
+It consists in building a handwritten text recognition system using a CNC-LSTM-CTC architecture.

 I have planned to use a language model later to analyse recognized words and improve the accuracy.